 It has been twelve years since Mr. Buhari wept at the ICC and almost eight years since he was sworn in his first term as the president.
 As he comes close to the end of his second term in office, Nigerians are primarily left with the decision of who to elect as the next president.
 Their basis for supporting their preferred candidates is as diverse as the number of languages (500) in the country.

-Over the past few months, I’ve spoken to, been spoken to, overhead, and heard people — Bolt drivers, lecturers, neighbors, family, friends… — talk about their choice of candidates and their reason(s) behind it, or lack thereof.
+Over the past few months, I’ve spoken to, been spoken to, overhead, and heard people—Bolt drivers, lecturers, neighbors, family, friends…—talk about their choice of candidates and their reason(s) behind it, or lack thereof.
 Without any prior intent on collecting, appraising, or analyzing people’s sentiments and reasoning, it has nonetheless shaped itself into an echo that is worth journalling.

 In the echoes that swirl around me, I have heard most people talk about voting for Mr. Bola Ahmed Tinubu (BAT) or Mr. Peter Obi (PO).
-Sometimes, people talk about Mr. Abubakar Atiku (AA), and no one talked about Mr. Rabiu Kwankwaso.
+Sometimes, people talk about Mr. Abubakar Atiku (AA), and no one spoke about Mr. Rabiu Kwankwaso.
 Collectively, the reasons are sometimes amusing, ludicrous, or untenable.

 The conversation surrounding Mr. Atiku, the seventy-six-year-old candidate, who was vice president from 1999 to 2007, is that he is being wrongly underrated and shoved aside as a shadow candidate despite his experience on the federal stage.
 None of the people I spoke to thought of him as a potential winner, instead, they see his candidacy as Dracula-like: he can suck up a sizable chunk of votes without anything real to show for it.
 They struggle to understand his nagging beliefs and incessant motives and are unwilling to give him a chance citing Mr. Buhari’s pre-presidential conducts as a cautionary tale.